 The left must be honest about the issues here, and guard against the abomination of moral relativism and useful idiocy.

 Noor Elahi is a writer and activistLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.